chengyilyu/chengyilyu.github.io/_pages/about.md

   - /about.html
 ---

 I’m a Ph.D. candidate in Leeds School of Business at University of Colorado Boulder, advised by [Prof. Dan Zhang](https://danzhang.com/).
-My research interests include revenue management and pricing, service operations, and supply chain management by applying methods such as stochastic modeling and optimization and data-driven optimization.
+My research interests include revenue management and pricing, service operations, and supply chain management by applying methods such as stochastic modeling & optimization and data-driven optimization.
 Previously, I received my M.S. in Industrial Engineering & Operations Research from the Pennsylvania State University, and my B.S. in Mathematics from University of Science and Technology of China.

 Research Papers